Political Science and International Relations

 - Yale University

-This major brings together some of the most important approaches to understanding the world around us, developing skills useful for a significant range of careers, but has traditionally produced graduates who pursue PPE careers in:
+PPE brings together some of the most important approaches to understanding the world around us, developing skills useful for a significant range of careers.
+Traditionally PPE graduates pursue careers in: